-Setting Parameter Range/Description Factory Setting CH On- Differential Temperature 24.21.1 Determines how much the boiler outlet temperature can drop below target before turning the burner back on.
-(Range = 0-40°F) 15°F CH Start Delay 24.21.5 Sets the delay of the initialization of the burner and SYSTEM & BOILER pumps after a central heating call is applied.
-Can be used to give zone valves an opportunity to fully open.
-(Range = Disabled/10sec/90sec/210sec) Disabled CH Anti-cycle Time Mode 24.21.3 Manual - burner CH anti-cycle time is set manually via setting CH Anti-cycle Time.
+Setting Parameter Range/Description Factory Setting CH Anti- cycle Time Mode 24.21.3 Manual - burner CH anti-cycle time is set manually via setting CH Anti-cycle Time.
 Automatic - the minimum amount of time burner must remain off between CH burner on cycles is set automatically.
-Automatic CH Anti-cycle Time 24.21.4 With CH Anti-cycle Time Mode set to Manual, determines the minimum amount of time the burner must remain off between CH burner on cycles.
+Automatic CH Anti- cycle Time 24.21.4 With CH Anti-cycle Time Mode set to Manual, determines the minimum amount of time the burner must remain off between CH burner on cycles.
 (Range = 0-240min) 5 min CH Setpoint Ramp-up 24.4.4 Limits the rate at which the boiler setpoint temperature increases.
 Upon receiving a CH request the boiler setpoint is limited to the greater of the minimum setpoint temperature and the current boiler temperature; the setpoint then increases at a rate equal to this setting, until the normal setpoint is achieved.
 Note: a setting of zero disables this function.
 (Range = 0-27°F) 0°F/min Max CH Power 24.0.3 Establishes the maximum power the burner will operate at for CH demands.
-(Range = 0-100%) 100% Antifreeze Function 24.20.8 If enabled: when the boiler temp drops below 46°F, the boiler, system and zone pumps are turned on in 2-minute intervals when the boiler temp drops below 39°F, the burner is operated at min power for 15 minutes, with switch off/on temperatures of 104/95°F Enabled Outdoor Temp Correction 24.4.1 Allows the operator to adjust/offset the outdoor temperature reading in case the reading from the sensor or Internet weather is incorrect.
-(Range = $-10-10^{\circ}$ F) 0°F CH Boost Delay Interval 24.4.2 Sets the time delay between the automatic adjustments of the boiler target temperature in increments of +/- 7°F. Only applicable when the AUTO Temperature Control Mode = Basic On/Off 16 min
+(Range = 0-100%) 100% Antifreeze Function 24.20.8 If enabled: • when the boiler temp drops below 46°F, the boiler, system and zone pumps are turned on in 2-minute intervals • when the boiler temp drops below 39°F, the burner is operated at min power for 15 minutes, with switch off/on temperatures of 104/95°F Enabled Outdoor Temp Correction 24.4.1 Allows the operator to adjust/offset the outdoor temperature reading in case the reading from the sensor or Internet weather is incorrect.
+(Range = -10-10°F) 0°F CH Boost Delay Interval 24.4.2 Sets the time delay between the automatic adjustments of the boiler target temperature in increments of +/- 7°F. Only applicable when the AUTO Temperature Control Mode = Basic On/Off 16 min CH Target Temperature Logic 4.0.5 Establishes which active zone sets the boiler's target temperature: Max active zone target - target is set to the highest setpoint temperature of the active zones.
+Z1, Z2, Z3etc. - target is set to the setpoint of the lowest zone # among active zones, i.e., Zone 1 has setpoint priority over Zone 2, which has setpoint priority of Zone 3.
+Min active zone target - target is set to the lowest setpoint temperature of the active zones.
+Note: only zones that share the same Zone Priority Level (x.8.5) can be active simultaneously.
+Max active zone target